-Interactive marketing is a strategy that helps marketing become a dialogue rather than one-sided.
+Interactive marketing is a strategy that shifts away from one-sided broadcast to an interactive dialogue, where customer actions trigger responses from the brand.
 An article published in the Journal of Interactive Marketing notes, “As interactive marketing is expanding in scope and reach, an emerging feature is the growth of interactions and dialogs, not only between the firm and the consumer, but also among consumers, particularly through online social networks.”

 Email acts as a conduit for interactive marketing by allowing for direct communication that can be tailored to individual preferences and behaviors.
 Through personalized campaigns, businesses can invite recipients to participate in surveys, quizzes or feedback requests.
 The engagement assists in capturing consumer data.